- Nik Adams - City of London Police (CoLP)

 - Bobby Gracey - Chartered Institute of Loss Adjusters (CILA)

-- Neil Green - North West Fraud Forum
+- Helen Gregory - South West Fraud Forum

 - Gaon Hart - NHS Counter Fraud Authority (NHSCFA)